MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     013a1735 c745ec04000000  mov     dword ptr [ebp-14h],4 ss:002b:001bf7c4=cccccccc
     ```

-4. It looks like we have found the root cause.
-The ToDo comment indicates that the string size has not been implemented and 15 (0xf) is always returned.
+6. It looks like this code modifies the size variable.
+We could continue to go forward in the code to examine other places in the code that the size variable is accessed.

     ```
     // ToDo Implement String size - for now all supported strings are 15.